luk3yx/minetest-cloaking/README.md

 ## How do I use cloaking?

 Cloaking adds a modding API and two chatcommands.
-Both of these require the `privs` priv to execute, however you can uncloak yourself without any priv.
+Both of these require the `cloaking` privilege to execute, however you can uncloak yourself without any privileges.

 - `/cloak [victim]`: Cloaks yourself, alternatively an unsuspecting `victim`.
 - `/uncloak [victim]`: Uncloaks yourself, or a `victim`.